6 Types of Pre-employment Testing and Their Benefits

 When it comes to highly technical roles such as software developers and engineers, hiring managers need to incorporate more comprehensive coding skills tests into their recruiting routines.

-If you’re a technical recruiter, check out Codeaid – an advanced coding test platform that evaluates the technical expertise of developers with high accuracy.
+If you’re a technical recruiter, check out Codeaid – Our newest AI Interviewer feature and advanced coding test platform accurately assess developers’ technical proficiency, guaranteeing you can select the top candidate.

 So, what are you waiting for?
 Give it a go to make better recruitment decisions with ease.